Last updated on November 13th, 2023 at 14:18

 Coffee grounds, historically speaking, were roasted in a skillet over an open fire.
 If one bean, just one bean burned your whole batch was ruined!
 Back then there were no roasters!

 There are a number of reasons why there has been a decline in percolated coffee.
 Back in the late 80s and 90s percolated coffee was the main go to for coffee shops and middle class homes.

-Now, with advances in technology such as Nespresso and a reduction in price and the slight miniaturisation of espresso machines from coffee shop and hotel bar to home kitchen counter size there is less demand for what is seen as an ordinary coffee.
+Now, with advances in technology such as Nespresso and a reduction in price and the slight miniaturization of espresso machines from coffee shops and hotel bars to home kitchen counter size, there is less demand for what is seen as an ordinary coffee.

-An increase and popularity of quality coffee and a new 3rd wave of coffee has brought the French press coffee machine, Chemex Pour Over coffee, siphon vacuum coffee and other amazing coffee brewing techniques to be more common place.
+An increase in the popularity and the increase in the quality of coffee and a new 3rd wave of coffee has brought the French press coffee machine, Chemex Pour Over coffee, siphon vacuum coffee and other amazing coffee brewing techniques to be more common place.
 The old-fashioned coffee percolator and office drip has lost out.

 It is very ordinary, unfashionable.
 People want something different and more flavorful.
 Percolator coffee was popular back in the day long before Starbucks and Costa Coffee and other such places came about.

 What Is A Stove Top Coffee Pot Called?

 There are two types of stove to coffee pots, a percolator, which you are perhaps familiar with and a moka pot.
 A moka pot looks like a mini percolator but don’t let looks fool you as moka pot does not percolate coffee.
 The coffee passes up through the bed of coffee but does not percolate; it remains there in the coffee chamber.